 In addition most student grievances and disciplinary actions generate from the Office Of Student Affairs.
 If you have a problem on campus, other than a grade dispute, stop by the OSA for information towards a solution.
 A completely different avenue must be taken if your problem involves a grade dispute.
 You may come into the OSA (SU 201) for directions.

-Check out the “What do I do..” page on this site for quick insights to some common questions asked by students.
+Check out the “What Can I do..” page on this site for quick insights to some common questions asked by students.
 For more information, you may stop by the OSA any time we are open.
 Remember to SEE WHAT IS HAPPENING ON CAMPUS, JUST DROP BY THE OFFICE OF STUDENT AFFAIRS – SU 201.